 Figure 4: The accent colors.

 Two type families, Gotham (sans serif) and Californian (serif), are recommended for use in MSU materials.
 If these typefaces aren’t available on your computer, you may substitute:

 - For Californian: Georgia or Times Roman

-When writing MSU Extension News articles, web pages, brochures, fliers, and other materials, keep in mind these three key messages from the MSU Brand:
+When writing articles, web pages, brochures, fliers, and other materials, keep in mind these three key messages from the MSU Brand:

 - Individual strength – We do well individually and excel when working in teams.

 - Collective power – We are skillful partners who value and respect the diversity of our community and support the inclusion and success of all.